Mikehanlon5/PageRank/README.md

 PageRank is a popular graph algorithm used for information retrieval and was first popularized as an algorithm powering the Google search engine.
 Details of the PageRank algorithm will be discussed in class.
-Here, you will implement several functions that implement the PageRank algorithm in Racket.
+Here are several functions that implement the PageRank algorithm in Racket.

 # (graph? g)